netsight/netsight.cloudstorage/README.rst

 - **Your AWS Access Key**
 - **Your AWS Secret Access Key**

+  You will need to `generate these <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html>`_ and give them access to the S3 and Elastic Transcoder services.

 - **S3 bucket name**

   This is the name of the bucket where files will be uploaded.